bcgov/digital-trust-toolkit/applications/application-mac.md

 [Glossary - General Trust Over IP Terms](https://trustoverip.github.io/toip/glossary)

-**Requirements** include any combination of hine-Testable Requirements and Human-Auditable Requirements.
+**Requirements** include any combination of machine-Testable Requirements and Human-Auditable Requirements.
 Unless otherwise stated, all Requirements MUST be expressed as defined in [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119).

 - Mandates are Requirements that use a MUST, MUST NOT, SHALL, SHALL NOT or REQUIRED keyword.
 - Recommendations are Requirements that use a SHOULD, SHOULD NOT, or RECOMMENDED keyword.